Inside Argentina’s Booming Online Gambling Market (2026)

 National vs provincial iGaming laws in Argentina

 First of all, the legal status of iGaming in Argentina differs from province to province.
 While anti-money laundering and counter-terrorism financing rules, data protection, advertising limits, domain, and indirect taxes are established by national laws, the City of Buenos Aires and the 23 provinces have independent power to grant licenses and supervise operators.
-The problem is that if an operator wishes to offer services in multiple provinces, then a separate license is required for each one.
+But if an operator wishes to offer services in multiple provinces, a separate license is required for each one.

 Talking about national advertising laws, in December 2025, Argentina imposed new legislation requiring operators to display “Compulsive gambling is harmful to your health” and “+18” mandatory messages on all gambling ads.
 Regarding affiliate marketing, the appearance of influencers, celebrities, and public figures is heavily restricted as a measure to prevent the rise of gambling among young and vulnerable groups.

-If we look at individual provinces, there are quite a few that catch one’s eye with rather developed and clear iGaming laws, those being Buenos Aires, the City of Buenos Aires (CABA), Cordoba, Misiones, Santa Fe, and San Juan.
+If we look at individual provinces, some have rather developed and clear iGaming laws, including Buenos Aires, the City of Buenos Aires (CABA), Cordoba, Misiones, Santa Fe, and San Juan.

 Interestingly, the Santiago del Estero province is the only one that has explicitly banned online gambling in Argentina.